-The eosFD is a hydrocarbon degradation monitor that uses the Forced Diffusion (FD) method to measure carbon dioxide (CO2) emissions and quantify the rate of contaminant loss.
+The eosFD uses the Forced Diffusion (FD) method to measure carbon dioxide (CO2) emissions and quantify the rate of contaminant loss of LNAPLs.
 It is designed to facilitate better decision-making by providing customers with the highest quality, continuous monitoring data.

-The eosFD is a non-invasive surface method, which means you can robustly quantify depletion rates without the need for additional monitoring wells.
-This gas detection approach provides continuous, in-situ monitoring of CO2 released by biodegradation processes.
-Non-invasive surface methods are beneficial because they minimize disturbance to the contaminated system.
+The eosFD gas detection approach provides continuous, in-situ monitoring of CO2 released by biodegradation processes.
+Non-invasive surface methods are beneficial because they minimize disturbance to the contaminated system and potentially reduce the need for drilling.
 Consequently, this allows the instrument to report on the contaminated system without introducing bias.
 Most importantly, by reducing capital costs associated with installing monitoring wells, non-intrusive gas monitoring equipment like the eosFD provides significant cost savings.

 Set and forget